Sheffield United's struggles analysed: What's going wrong for Blades in Premier League?

 The Blades boss has turned back to sports psychology for answers but somewhat reluctantly; as he told Sky Sports in June as he braced himself for football without fans: "You can put the best manager in the world in but mentality has to come from within."

-It must, but how Bramall Lane last season roused a hungry group of players reclaimed and revived, how it cajoled an extra sprint or thunderous block, how it helped bridge at times the technical gulf.
+Wilder is right but how a packed Bramall Lane last season roused a group of players hungry to upset the order, how it cajoled an extra sprint or thunderous block, how it helped bridge at times the technical gulf.

 Such has been the extraordinary bond forged between players and fans, it is no surprise the Blades are bottom of another table, one showing points gained since lockdown.
 Striking wins against Wolves, Tottenham and Chelsea in an empty stadium were, in truth, squeezed from a team in the final throes of physical and mental exhaustion.